No One Gets Out Alive – Review

 And then the horror takes over

 Things do ratchet up a bit towards the last 20 minutes although not in a particularly significant way.
 It’s worth mentioning that No One Gets Out Alive seems to really indulge in its violence towards women.
 This is nothing new with horror but it seems a bit extra here.
-The end scene leaves you wondering why the violence was directed purely to women and there is at least one scene that felt a bit needless and pointless to the plot.
-The movie also enjoys its injury detail so keep that in mind if you don’t enjoy that kind of thing.
-There is also some use of subtitling for scenes featuring characters speaking other languages so if you struggle with reading, you may want to watch with a friend or partner to help you out.
+The end scene leaves you wondering why the violence was directed purely to women.
+On top of that, there is at least one scene that felt a bit needless and pointless to the plot.Â

 On the plus side, the movie is really well filmed.
-It looks fantastic for the most part and feels fairly high budget despite it’s limited filming locations and lesser known cast.
+It looks fantastic for the most part.
+Feeling fairly high budget despite it’s limited filming locations and lesser known cast.
 There is an overabundance of green tinting everything on screen but camera work is always top notch.
 This makes it all the more jarring when we are assaulted with some horrendous CG stuff towards the end of the movie.
 Holy shit we laughed hard.
 I really wish producers would find another way to do things rather than using CG.
 It looks awful in high budget Marvel movies.
 In low budget horror it looks pathetic.

-The short run time, decent acting and fantastic camera work means you probably won't feel too short changed if you decide to waste an hour and 25 minutes watching.
-Don't expect too much and you may enjoy it.
+The short run time, decent acting and fantastic camera work means you probably won’t feel too short changed if you decide to waste an hour and 25 minutes watching.
+Don’t expect too much and you may enjoy it.Â